The CSS Humboldt’s desperate attempt to distract Talfi surrounding Admiral Prince’s flagship. Harbinger, book #7.

 Two Ademholmi swim past each other through an entrance to an office complex on the grounds of a regional government hub on Ademholm.
 The main administration building rises in the background.
 The surrounding city is not visible in this view.
 The grounds are decorated by extensive gardens of sessile bioluminescent creatures that softly glow in all colors of the spectrum visible to Ademholmi in their abyssal ocean realm.
 Ademholmi residents and government workers are strolling along the ground between plantings in the gardens, and entering and exiting the admin building.
 A couple of parents are visible touring the gardens with their children.
 They are delineated by their own bioluminescent markings.
 Atop the office building in the foreground, a shuttle is landing; several Ademholmi are waiting to board while others get a little outdoor exercise on a rooftop “jungle-gym” in the foreground.
 Another shuttle is visible landing atop the admin building.
 This scene is shown as Ademholmi light receptors would perceive it; to a human, anything beyond a hundred meters or so would be very faint or invisible.

-2. It was fortunate that Kim succeeded in shaming the ship’s Marine commander into sending a squad to accompany Kim’s party of technical and Security people to Yavelpa’s surface.
-Yavelpa, on the outskirts of Kazier space and not far from the Talfi border, is a prime candidate for colonization, having breathable air and oceans.
+2. It was fortunate that Kim succeeded in shaming the ship’s Marine commander into sending a squad to accompany her party of technical and Security people to Yavelpa’s surface.
+Yavelpa, on the outskirts of Kazier space and not far from the Talfi border, has breathable air and oceans devoid of dangerous predators.
 What was supposed to be a routine science survey quickly became a desperate battle as a Talfi ambush nearly wiped out the landing party.
 The view is from a cave overlooking a small box canyon that had been chosen as a defensible location from which to explore.
 A wooden ramp leads to the canyon floor below.
-The Marines are providing cover fire, sweeping greenish “di’hakgea” energy beams through the Talfi as they descend the cliff, guns blazing “Red Fire”.
+The Marines are providing cover fire, sweeping greenish “di’hakgea” energy beams through the Talfi as they try to descend the cliff, blazing their plasma Red Fire.
 A few more Talfi are at the top of the canyon wall.
 Several Kazier tech and Security crew are already down, caught in the early moments of the ambush, and the rest are rolling like spinning sausages toward safety, kicking up small dust plumes as they try to dodge Talfi fire.
 (Kazier can move faster this way than by running).
-Kim herself, shielded from fire by a large rock, raises her non-responsive rifle to dispatch a Talfa invader.
+Kim herself, shielded from fire by a large rock, raises her non-responsive rifle to bludgeon a Talfa invader.

 3. Closeup, Kim in teal